NGIOproject/nextgenio-docs/user_guide/file_systems.rst

 ::

-   Is there a specified method for this type of access?
+   Is there a specified method for this type of access on NGIO (that users need to know about)?

-EchoFS
+echoFS
 ~~~~~~

 This file system allows for POSIX-like NVM based